davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-12-02-create-a-new-software-update-group-in-configmgr.md

 ---
 **[Update 07.01.2013]**

 This post is still valid.
-Nevertheless, find a more recent script version here: <a href="http://www.david-obrien.net/2013/01/07/update-how-to-create-a-new-software-update-group-in-configmgr-2012/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2013/01/07/update-how-to-create-a-new-software-update-group-in-configmgr-2012/', '&#8220;Update: How to create a new Software Update Group in ConfigMgr 2012&#8221;']);" title="Update: How to create a new Software Update Group in ConfigMgr 2012"  target="_blank">&#8220;Update: How to create a new Software Update Group in ConfigMgr 2012&#8221;</a>
+Nevertheless, find a more recent script version here: ["Update: How to create a new Software Update Group in ConfigMgr 2012"]("Update: How to create a new Software Update Group in ConfigMgr 2012" http://www.david-obrien.net/2013/01/07/update-how-to-create-a-new-software-update-group-in-configmgr-2012/)

 On my way to automating everything possible in Microsoft System Center 2012 Configuration Manager I thought about new things to play with.